igoramadas/imgrecog/README.md

 ## Features

-- support for 3 different computer vision APIs: Google Vision, Clarifai and Sightengine
+- supports 3 different computer vision APIs: Google Vision, Clarifai and Sightengine
 - results (JSON) are handled as simple tags with a tag name and score (from 0 to 1)
 - can detect objects, labels, landmarks, logos, brands and unsafe content
 - actions to delete or move images according to certain criterias